Start

 https://www.corezoid.com/api/1/nvp/public/0060000/*8b568f9c430f045b0c207ff8221

-In Corezoid, it's possible to send tasks from one process to another using the Copy Task node or the Call Process node.
+In Corezoid, it's possible to send tasks from one Process to another by using the Copy Task or Call Process nodes:

 Untitled design 3.png